DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Introduction

 To address aspects of the aforementioned challenges, several global placers have been proposed over the past decades.
 To improve runtime, researchers have focused on parallelizing global placement algorithms to leverage the computational substrates provided by multi-core CPUs and GPUs. \cite{GesslerBS20} introduces a multi-threaded shared-memory implementation of RePlAce \cite{ChengKKW19} using off-the-shelf multi-core CPU hardware. \cite{CongZ09} and \cite{LinW18} propose GPU-accelerated analytical placers by parallelizing the computation of the Logarithm-Sum-Exponential (LSE) wirelength function as well as the density function.
 Recently, {\em DREAMPlace} \cite{LinJGLD20, LiaoLCLLY22} and {\em Xplace} \cite{LiuFWY22} have implemented the approach of {\em RePlAce} on GPU by casting the placement problem as a neural network training problem; these works demonstrate the superiority of GPU-accelerated global placers.
 While {\em DREAMPlace} has already achieved significant runtime improvement relative to {\em RePlAce}, our aim is to push these boundaries even further by leveraging optimized data structures and a new parallel wirelength gradient computation algorithm.

-Other pioneering works exploit the dataflow and datapath structures during macro placement and global placement. \cite{Vidal-ObiolsCPGM21} and \cite{KahngVW22} exploit RTL information and dataflow to guide macro placement. \cite{LinDYCL21} integrates the dataflow information into the mixed analytical global placement framework through virtual objects.
+Netlist and register clustering are widely used in placement to achieve better QoR. \cite{LuPL21}, \cite{LuYLR22} use clustering information to induce soft placement constraints for commercial placers. \cite{ChangLJN19} proposes a register clustering approach to balance clock power reduction and timing degradation. \cite{LiuJLDZW22} adopts c-spectral clustering to reduce the problem size and ensure that standard-cell clusters and macros are of comparable size. \cite{KahngKKMPP24} proposes a PPA-aware clustering approach that takes into account timing, power and logical hierarchy during netlist clustering, effectively accelerating global placement runtime and improving post-route QoR.
+Other pioneering works adopt the clustering idea to exploit the dataflow and datapath structures during macro placement and global placement. \cite{Vidal-ObiolsCPGM21} and \cite{KahngVW22} exploit RTL information and dataflow to guide macro placement. \cite{LinDYCL21} integrates the dataflow information into the mixed analytical global placement framework through virtual objects.
 Furthermore, \cite{FangZHLY22} introduces the first global placement framework that exploits the datapath regularity of 2D PE arrays.
 In our present work, we propose a new, fast GPU-accelerated global placement framework, exploiting both dataflow information and datapath regularity.
-Our approach ultimately guides global placement towards better Quality of Results (QoR).
-The main contributions of this paper are as follows. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We propose {\em DG-RePlAce}, a new and fast global placer that leverages the intrinsic dataflow and datapath structures of machine learning accelerators, to achieve high-quality global placement.
+Our approach ultimately guides global placement towards better QoR.
+The main contributions of this paper are as follows. \begin{itemize} \item We propose {\em DG-RePlAce}, a new and fast global placer that leverages the intrinsic dataflow and datapath structures of machine learning accelerators, to achieve high-quality global placement.

-\item {\em DG-RePlAce} is built on top of the OpenROAD infrastructure with a permissive open-source license, enabling other researchers to readily adapt it for other enhancements.\footnote{The source codes are available in the {\em DG-RePlAce} GitHub repository \cite{DG-RePlAce}.}
+\item {\em DG-RePlAce} is built on top of the OpenROAD infrastructure with a permissive open-source license, enabling other researchers to readily adapt it for other enhancements.\footnote{The source code is available in the {\em DG-RePlAce} GitHub repository \cite{DG-RePlAce}.}

 \item We propose efficient data structures and algorithms to further speed up the global placement.
 Experimental results on a variety of machine learning accelerators show that, our approach is respectively on average $22.49X$ and $1.75X$ faster than {\em RePlAce} and {\em DREAMPlace} in terms of global placement runtime.
 Overall turnaround time is on par with that of {\em DREAMPlace}, despite (one-time) file IO runtime overheads that are due to OpenDB/OpenROAD integration.